Coronavirus Travel Rights

-For example, when the FCO advised against all but essential travel to Gambia in January 2017, Thomas Cook arranged flights home for all those there at the time, and gave those booked the chance to amend the dates of their holiday or travel somewhere else.
+For example, when the FCO advised against all but essential travel to The Gambia in January 2017, Thomas Cook arranged flights home for those there at the time, and gave those who'd booked the chance to amend their holiday dates or travel somewhere else.

 If you're affected, contact the tour operator, airline or hotel.
-Most tour operators have contingency plans in the event warnings against travel change and, as such, you should be able to get your money back or to book a replacement holiday.
+Most tour operators have contingency plans for when warnings against travel change and, as such, you should be able to get your money back or to book a replacement holiday.

 If the hotel or airline says no and you're unable to recover all costs, insurers will consider claims on a "case-by-case basis".
 Be warned many insurers won't cover you if terrorism is the underlying issue.